Roqum/roqum.github.io/content/en/projects/CharmingHell.md

 To choose which field is getting destroyed I radomly choosed fields from the "danger zone" layer I meantioned before.
 If a field is selected, I look up it up in the placement.
 If there it is found in the placement layer, then something is placed there that can be destroyed.
 I dont care what it is, I just add this tile to the "destroyed layer" and let it burn by an fire texture.
 By adding it to the "destroyed layer" it is Later on ignored by the sum up of the total charm and villagers count.

 Initially I thought about deleting the allready destroyed field from the "danger zone" layer so that destroyed field are not choosen by the randomness for the next distaster.
 But it turned out to imbalance the game pretty hard because the selectable fields are shrinking over time.
 So I did not implemented it but the "danger zone" layer still existed.

+###### Lava Growth

+The lava flow starts from the mountain whenever a mountain tile is struck by a disaster.
+From that point onward, it’s randomly decided for each lava flow whether it will continue to grow or stop.
+Once a flow stops, it stops permanently.
+A Gaussian distribution was used for this randomness, as it provides a more "natural" random effect.

+To achieve this, the end positions of each lava flow are stored in a vector.
+For each position in this vector, the Gaussian distribution determines whether it should be completely removed from the list (indicating the flow stops) or moved one position downward (indicating the flow grows).

+This calculation is performed each time a disaster occurs.
+Since only the end pieces of the lava flow are considered, the computation is not too performance-intensive.

 ###### Animation and Art